WeizhiZhang051029/MTAM-HG-A-Mixture-of-Experts-Heterogeneous-Graph-Network-with-Agent-Regulated-Diffusion-Augmentation/README.md

 All preprocessing statistics, operating-condition clustering, and MP-TabDiff training are fitted exclusively on the corresponding real training partition.
 CBTG-Agent uses feedback from the real training set, the validation set is reserved for model selection and early stopping, and the test set is used only for final evaluation.

 Results are reported for each run and summarized as the mean ± sample standard deviation.
-Statistical significance is evaluated using a two-sided paired Wilcoxon signed-rank test with Holm correction across matched runs (\(p_{\mathrm{adj}}<0.05\)).
+Statistical significance is evaluated using a two-sided paired Wilcoxon signed-rank test with Holm correction across matched runs, with adjusted p < 0.05 considered statistically significant.
 This repository provides the main MTAM-HG experimental pipeline.

 ---